MachUpskillingFY17/JabbR-Core/README.md

 ## Configuring Social Authentication

 If you want your users to have the option to autenticate via external providers such as Facebook, Google, Twitter and Microsoft you will need to obtain API keys from these providers and configure them as user secrets.
-We will use Facebook as an example.

 Find out how to obtain API keys [here.](https://docs.asp.net/en/latest/security/authentication/sociallogins.html)